ekerburak/shelfshare/README.md

 - **Track reading progress** and share it with friends.
 - **Discover new books** via public shelves.

-With ShelfShare, reading becomes not just an individual activity but a community experience.
-It's perfect for book clubs, student groups, or anyone who loves to read and share!
+With ShelfShare, reading becomes an individual activity and a community experience.
+It's perfect for book clubs, student groups, or anyone who loves reading and sharing!

 ---